Breathtaking virus numbers show normal life still far away

 A world where people can “go to work normally, travel on the buses and trains, go on holiday without restrictions, meet friends, shake hands, hug each other and so on — that’s a long way off, unfortunately,” without a vaccine, said epidemiologist John Edmunds, a member of the government’s Scientific Advisory Group for Emergencies.

-Britain has registered more than 45,300 COVID-19 deaths, the highest toll in Europe.
-But the government said it will halt issuing daily updates to that toll while authorities investigate the way the statistics are compiled.

-Academics said England’s tally includes anyone who has tested positive for COVID-19 and later died, meaning some may have died of other causes.
-Other areas in the U.K. — Scotland, Wales and Northern Ireland — all have cutoff dates.

-Associated Press writers around the world contributed.
+Associated Press writers around the world contributed to this report.

 Follow AP pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak